-The haunted house industry FINALLY has its own haunted house show and it will be held in the America Center in St. Louis, Missouri on March 2011.
-Prepare for three jam packed days of over 100,000 square feet of haunted house products, amusement products, seminars, education, and haunt tours through one of America's best haunted houses "The Darkness'.
+The haunted house industry FINALLY has its own haunted house show and it will be held in the America Center in St. Louis, Missouri in March 2014.
+Prepare for four jam packed days of over 100,000 square feet of haunted house products, amusement products, seminars, education, and haunt tours through one of America's best haunted houses "The Darkness'.
 This is THE MAIN event of the year if you own or operate a haunted attraction, amusement park or any sort of amusement facilty.
 The show floor will showcase over 100 vendors from the Halloween and Haunted House industry!
 Several entertain events are held, annual meetings for the Haunted House Association, tours through several haunted houses like The Darkness and much more.
+This show now features a Halloween retail section as well as the haunted house section now making the show over 200,000 square feet.
 Learn more about this event at http://www.HauntShow.com

 IAAPA Attractions Expo

 The IAAPA (International Association of Amusement Parks and Attractions) show is the biggest amusement show on the entire planet held every year in November.
 The show is over 750,000 square feet and offer over 1000 vendors.
 On average there are about 100 haunt related vendors to choose from.
 Additionally IAAPA has been producing haunted house seminars each year at their event.
 If you are in the amusement industry and own any sort of amusement attraction including a Haunted Attraction YOU MUST attend this show!!!!
-Next years show in November 2010 will be held in Orlando, Florida.
+Next years show in November 2014 in Orlando Florida.

 MHC is held in Columbus, Ohio each July.
 Learn from many other haunted house owners, actors and more.
 MHC has been very aggressive with seminars for haunt owners and now offers a full tradeshow with vendors and more.
 MHC has become a really nice show with a pretty big tradeshow floor, the most seminars and events of any of the shows offered each year.
 The show somewhat leans towards the home haunts and enthusiasts more so than just the professional haunt owners however the show features a ton of vendors and events for both home and professional haunters.